top of page

 ʻAukelenuiaikū is attracted by his wife's young cousins Pele and Hi‘iaka and pretends to go fishing in order to meet them.
 His wife discovers this and drives them from the country. ʻAukelenuiaikū decides to return to his old home.
 He goes to Kuaihelani and finds the place empty.
 The family have gone to Kauai to live.
 At Kauai, Iku became ruler over the island, and later a battle was fought over ʻAukelenuiaikūʻs pretty sister.

 Within this legend three types of rainbows appear.
-Namely the Piʻo ānuenue, the Uakoko, and the Poʻo muku.
-There are three omens/portents that are shown in the legend.
-These rainbow types and omens/signs can be seen in the table below.
+Namely the piʻo ānuenue, the uakoko, and the poʻo muku.
+These rainbow types along with their signs/omens can be seen in the table below, followed by the translation key.

 Photo by: Hoaloha Westcott